cylc/cylc-doc/src/user-guide/task-job-submission.rst

 Task Job Submission and Management
 ==================================

-..
-TODO - platformise all the examples in here

-This section explains how :term:`tasks <task>` are submitted by the suite server program when they are ready to run, and how to define new :term:`job runner` handlers.
+This section explains how :term:`tasks <task>` are submitted by the workflow scheduler program when they are ready to run, and how to define new :term:`job runner` handlers.

 .. note::